 It was only after a Catholic priest from Spain had a vision of opening a religious retreat center on the site of ancient Magdala in 2009 that the ancient town was uncovered, as the earth was excavated for it.

 Spectacular mosaics, coins showing Jesus-like figure teaching, found at Magdala

 Not realizing the site was nearly on top of the ancient city, construction workers immediately ran into stone walls and passageways that were part of the town’s state-of-the art fish processing facility.
 With stone-lined tanks that had fresh running water coursing through them, they were once at the heart of Galilee town’s bustling fish market.

 Just finding those walls with their perfectly-designed tanks would have been an archaeological find in and of itself, but, when archaeologists began their systematic excavations, they found a treasure that stunned them in its import.

 Quickly unearthing the remains of a first-century synagogue just an incredible thirty centimeters under the surface, they found coins dating back to between 5 and 63 AD.
-A coin minted in 29 AD shows an impression of Jesus teaching in the synagogues during his public life, as recorded in Matthew 4:23 and Mark 1:39 in the New Testament.
+A coin minted in 29 AD leaves the impression of Jesus teaching in the synagogues during his public life as recorded in Matthew 4:23 and Mark 1:39 in the New Testament.